 Students apply for the Sustainability Pathways program and are matched to positions based on the skills and interests they hope to develop and the qualifications needed from the community partners.
-Check out the positions and partner organizations for summer 2022 below.

 Carefully review descriptions for position responsibilities and requirements.
 The fellowship is a paid work experience and housing is provided for students.
 The fellowship involves students living primarily in the Methow Valley with some students based in the neighboring Okanogan Valley.